Physical Therapy for Infants and Toddlers

 This page provides links to the early intervention position statements of various national organizations, including physical therapy associations.

 Stores today are full of toys with “eye appeal” for children and adults.
 This can make it hard to tell if a toy is worth buying.
 After all, a child can turn almost anything into a toy!
 Here are some questions to keep in mind when you make decisions about toys for children.
-Also in Spanish and Polish.
+Also in Polish.